 We hope that the forthcoming three editions of the PPEO will help to address these, and other, evidence needs.

 The future of the PPEO series

-The next three editions of the PPEO will consider what it means to operationalise the Total Energy Access Framework at national levels; looking at pro-poor community and national energy planning (2016), scaling programmes and financing requirements (2017), and systemic and programmatic delivery of energy access at scale (2018).
+The upcoming suite of three new PPEOs will consider what it means to operationalise the Total Energy Access Framework at national levels; looking at pro-poor community and national energy planning (2016), scaling programmes and financing requirements (2017), and systemic and programmatic delivery of energy access at scale (2018).

-The research for the upcoming PPEO 2016 is near completion.
-This edition will look at the total energy access needs of a selection of representative rural communities in Bangladesh, Kenya and Togo.
-The PPEO will present energy planning undertaken with these communities, comparing poor people’s energy priorities with national level strategies.
+The upcoming PPEO 2016 will be available to download in early August, with hard copies of the report being available in English, French and Spanish by the autumn.
+This edition will look at the total energy access needs of a selection of representative rural communities in Bangladesh, Kenya and Togo, presenting energy planning undertaken with these communities and comparing poor people’s energy priorities with national level strategies.
 We hope that this process will enable us to highlight key energy access issues, challenges, opportunities and solutions, while also helping to inform discussion about the minimum levels of energy access that should be targeted nationally and as part of the SDGs.